-Deferred Outflows of Resources
+Deferred Outflows and Inflows of Resources

 A deferred outflow of resources is a consumption of net position by the Hospital that is applicable to a future reporting period.
-Deferred outflows of resources are reported in the consolidated balance sheet, but are not recognized in the financial statements as expenses until the periods to which they relate.
-Deferred outflows of resources of the Hospital consist of deferred losses on debt refundings (defeasance costs).
+A deferred inflow of resources is an acquisition of net position that is applicable to a future reporting period.
+Both deferred outflows and inflows are reported in the consolidated balance sheet, but are not recognized in the financial statements as revenues, expenses, and reduction of liabilities or increases in assets until the periods to which they relate.